 The sole transfer of a business does not entitle an employee to consider himself or herself dismissed.
 The employee may put himself or herself in a situation of constructive dismissal only if, as a result of the transfer, he or she suffers significant damage (e.g., because the company has changed its core business, or a change in position or the size of the company results in a reduction of the employer's patrimonial liability).

 In respect of the assignment of an employment contract, without including the business, the express and written acceptance of the employee is required.
 Once the assignment has been executed, the assignor and the assignee are jointly and severally liable for all the obligations resulting from the assigned relationship.
 Joint and several liability is limited to the debts accrued at the time of the transfer, and does not apply to those arising thereafter.

-Assuming that covid-19 is brought under control, even if only partially, the challenge for the national government will be the deactivation of some of the labour measures taken during the health emergency, especially those relating to the prohibition of dismissals, the doubling of severance payments and the benefits granted in the context of the ATP.
+Assuming that covid-19 is under control, the challenge for the national government will be the deactivation of some of the labour measures taken during the health emergency, especially those relating to the prohibition of dismissals, the doubling of severance payments and the programmes to help critically affected activities.

-It is also likely that the national government will issue a draft regulation regarding the activity of individuals performing services for digital platforms, granting protection and rights to the individuals affected by this method of working.
+It is also likely that the government will issue a draft regulation regarding the activities of individuals performing services for digital platforms, granting protection and rights to the individuals affected by this method of working.

 1 Enrique Alfredo Betemps is a partner at Pérez Alati, Grondona, Benites & Arntsen (PAGBAM).